 - Any business carried on wholly or partly in Mauritius.

 - Any contract wholly or partly performed in Mauritius.

-As of January 2019, GBC2 have been abolished.
+As of January 2019, GBC2 has been abolished.
 Companies conducting business and having their place of central management outside of Mauritius are required to apply to the FSC to be registered as an Authorised Company.

 An Authorised Company will be treated as a non-resident for tax purposes in Mauritius.